Configure disaster recovery for high availability

 The disaster recovery node is now registered successfully.

-After the disaster recovery node is registered successfully, you can enable the disaster recovery settings from the NetScaler MAS primary site user interface.
+After the disaster recovery node is registered successfully using DR console, deploy the DR node from the Citrix ADM GUI.
+This step enables the disaster recovery settings from the Citrix ADM primary site.

 Navigate to System > System Administration > Disaster Recovery Settings.

 On the Disaster Recovery page, select Deploy DR Node.

 A confirmation dialogue box is displayed.
 Click Yes to continue.

 The time taken for system backup depends on the data size and the WAN link speed.

 After you deploy the DR node successfully in the Citrix ADM GUI, you can monitor database state, memory, CPU, and disk usage of the DR node.